 General Atlantic: Why We Backed Alibaba

 General Atlantic’s massive Alibaba win began with, “We don’t need capital.”
-Following the largest IPO in history.
 GA managing director Anton Levy speaks with Privcap’s David Snow about how the firm was invited into the Chinese ecommerce giant’s shareholder structure, despite founder Jack Ma’s assertion the firm didn’t need any investment capital.

 Transcript Download Transcript